SunKD/disappointed_fans/readme.md

 ## Built With
 - Django - The web framework used
+- D3js.org - Charting Library
 - jQuery - of course for simplicity
-- Twitter - Source of Data and Frustration
+- Twitter API - Source of Data and Frustration
 - SASS & Bootstrap - Responsive
-- Github - VC (Obviously)
+- Github - Version control (Obviously)
 - Trello - Project Management Tool

 ## Versioning
-We use GitHub for versioning.
-Mostly likely, there will be only one major release due to
+We use Git for versioning.
+Mostly likely, there will be only one major release due to timing.

 ## Creators
 - Sun Davey - Design and Front End